-Usually, it may take us from 03 [three] to 05 [five] working days to arrest a ship.
+Usually, it may take us from 03 [three] to 05 [five] working days from receipt of supporting documents to arrest a ship.

 14. Do you need to provide a POA or any other documents of the claim to the Court?